tipazzz/EducationContent/coding-fun/lesson-2/new_tracks.md

 Try using a ``||loops:repeat||`` block to make the code more efficient.

 ## Step 2
-When done, press the **Play** buton to compile the code.
+When done, press the **Play** button to compile the code.
 Don't forget to run your code in Minecraft.

 ```blocks
 player.onChat("run", function () {